equabank/monitor/README.md

 The form of this payload must remain unchanged.
 You can change only:

 - `duration` in seconds - is time range ( from now to +duration ) for all new time slots
+- `timeSlots.delay` in seconds - is optional and shifts the start time ( now + delay )
 - `timeSlots.duration` in seconds - is time range ( from now to +duration ) for this time slot
 - `timeSlots.title` is useful for Presentation layer, when a banner is displayed with the name of the application to be displayed.
 Title is used in Timeline for name of Time Slots and Background Time Slots
 - `uri` Beware of `X-FRAME-OPTIONS` in headers.